Top 10 Team Building Problem Solving Activities

 #2.
 Code Breaking

-The goal of this exercise is to break the secret code as quickly as possible.
+The goal of this game is to break the secret code as quickly as possible.

 Instructions